RickyBang/test-project/README.md

 # test-project
-Thas is our first change.
+That is our first change.
+Our second change.